 Once you discover how easy and affordable it is to make your own scatter cushions, you will also realise how creative you can be.
 Small pieces of fabric, buttons and embellishments go a long way towards creative unique decor accessories for a home.

-Winter might be over, but that gives you plenty of time to get started on this cabled bed throw by Ideas magazine.
+Winter might be over, but that gives you plenty of time to get started on this cabled bed throw.
 Ideas magazine is one of my fave mags, and I just had to share this project with you.
 This bed throw or blanket is designed and knitted in panels, which are then sewed together.

 I have recently posted an article on the resurgence of string art.
 This is a fun way to create your own colourful and dramatic art with only a few accessories.
 If you start off with a small string art project, you will soon be creating intricate masterpieces for your home.